dhutty/msgbus/README.md

 ^C
 ```

-Send a few messages with the message bug client:
+Send a few messages with the message bus client:

 ```#!bash
 $ msgbus pub foo hello